 ARTIFICIAL GRASS PITCHES

-A2:5 Artificial grass pitches may be utilized in all competitions subject to the following conditions:
+Artificial grass pitches may be utilised in all competitions subject to the following conditions:

-- Surfaces to be used on Super League or Championship pitches shall have satisfied the ‘Stadium’ category of performance whilst surfaces used on all other levels of competition shall satisfy the ‘Stadium’ or ‘Community’ categories of performance.
+(b) Surfaces to be used on Super League, Championship or League One pitches shall have satisfied the ‘Stadium’ category of performance whilst surfaces used on all other levels of competition shall satisfy the ‘Stadium’ or ‘Community’ categories of performance.

-A2:6 If a Club has a giant screen facility, it will comply with all directions and guidance that the Board may give from time to time in relation thereto.
+A2:24 If a Club has a giant screen facility, it shall ensure it complies with all directions and guidance that the Board may give from time to time in relation thereto.

-- No Club shall change temporarily the venue where it normally plays competitive matches without the prior written consent of the Board.
+(b) No Club shall change temporarily the ground where it normally plays competitive matches without the prior written consent of the Board.
 The Board shall take such criteria as it thinks fit into consideration when reaching its decision.

-- The Board shall be entitled to require a Club to produce such documents and may request the attendance of such individuals as it may reasonably require in order to assist in making its decision in A2:7 (a) or (b) above.
+(c) The Board shall be entitled to require a Club to produce such documents and may request the attendance of such individuals as it may reasonably require in order to assist in making its decision in (a) or (b) above.

-- If any Club wishes to change its ground permanently, it must, (at the same time as it notifies the Board of its intent to change grounds pursuant to Section A2:7 (a) above), prove to the Board that the new ground complies with the RFL's Facility Standards and all relevant legislation in force from time to time and these Operational Rules.
+(d) If any Club wishes to change its ground (permanently or temporarily), it must, (at the same time as it notifies the Board of its intent to change grounds, prove to the Board that the new ground complies with the RFL's Facility Standards (or seek the relevant dispensations) and all relevant legislation in force from time to time and these Operational Rules.
 For the avoidance of doubt, compliance with these Standards shall not mean that the Board is obliged to grant the application and non-compliance shall not prevent the Board from granting such dispensations as it thinks fit.

-- In the event that the Board consents to a Club temporarily or permanently changing its ground in accordance with section A2:7 (a) and/or (b) above, the Board shall be entitled to impose such reasonable sanctions and/or conditions (financial or otherwise) on the Club as it considers fit.
+(e) In the event that the Board consents to a Club temporarily or permanently changing its ground in accordance with paragraphs (a) and/or (b) above, the Board shall be entitled to impose such reasonable sanctions and/or conditions (financial or otherwise) on the Club as it considers fit.

 PITCH DIMENSIONS/PLAYING AREA

-A2:10 The playing area must be in a fit playing condition (in the appropriate Match Official's opinion) and must comply in all respects with the Laws of the Game and with the Facility Standards.
-Clubs are responsible for ensuring that the pitch and surrounding areas are maintained in a safe condition.
-In any event, the minimum playing requirements are:
+A2:27 The playing area of each ground must be in a fit playing condition for each Match (in the appropriate Match Official's opinion).
+Clubs are also responsible for ensuring that the pitch and surrounding areas are maintained in a safe condition.